bowenleng/EthanDangEscapes/README.md

 Movement is done via the wasd keys, w for up, a for left, s for down, and d for right.

 To enable collection or disable it, press x.
-- Note that anytime you turn off collection mode, you consume points in the medium or harder difficulties.
+- Disabling collection also requires you to have points if you're playing the medium/harder difficulties.

 ## Maze Types ##
 Easy Mazes to Solve: DFS and Binary Tree